 Despite the low price, these tools are rugged and reliable, and the wooden handles are long and comfortable.
 There is no carrying case, and the tools are fairly utilitarian in style, but they work well and are likely to last for years.

 A few customers have noticed defects in the steel but find this an otherwise reliable set.

-Solid brushed stainless-steel utensils offer unrivaled durability that's backed by a lifetime guarantee.
+Solid brushed stainless-steel utensils offer unrivaled durability.
 Strong and sturdy, there's no worry of these bending or breaking.
 Ergonomic handles come complete with contoured rubber grips for comfort.
 Precision crafted for the highest levels of functionality, whether you're grilling hefty steaks or delicate fish.

 Comes with considerably fewer pieces than others.

 This 24-piece grill set has everything from a 4-in-1 spatula to corn holders.
 The tools are dishwasher safe for ease of cleaning and the extended handles help reduce the risk of burns.
 The included lightweight case makes the entire set portable.